Three County Corridor

 Parks, Hikes, Music and Wine

 Between Chelan Falls and Entiat is the Daroga State Park; a 36.5 ha (90 acre) camping park with 2.4 km (1.5 mi) of Columbia River shoreline on the elevated edge of the desert scablands.
 Spring in Entiat is awash a sea of white and pink blossoms in the fruit orchards.
 Wildlife abounds in this area with its hills, mountain, rivers and lakes.
-The town of Wenatchee lies at the southern tip of the Interior Cascades portion of Route 97.
+The town of Wenatchee lies at the southern tip of the Columbia Cascades portion of Route 97.
 It’s worth your while to take a 17.5 km (11 mi) hike or bike along the River Loop Trail that crosses the Columbia River.
 Wenatchee also hosts the Wenatchee River Bluegrass Festival.
-Visit the Wenatchee Chamber Tasting Room at the the Wenatchee Valley Chamber of Commerce where they have red and white wines from local wineries as well as cider.
+Visit the Wenatchee Chamber Tasting Room at the Wenatchee Valley Chamber of Commerce where they have red and white wines from local wineries as well as cider.

 Need to Know